GamingShitposting/SalaMuseoGames/_posts/2023-12-01-picross-ds.md

 One of the standout features of Picross DS is its multiplayer functionality, adding a sociable aspect to the solitary nature of puzzle-solving.
 Friends can join forces to conquer cooperative puzzles or engage in head-to-head competitions, fostering a sense of camaraderie and friendly rivalry.
 This multiplayer dimension sets Picross DS apart, transforming it into a communal experience that extends beyond individual gameplay sessions.

 With its timeless appeal, Picross DS continues to be celebrated as a classic within the Nintendo DS library.
 Its enduring popularity is a testament to the enduring allure of nonogram puzzles and the masterful execution of the genre by Jupiter Corporation.
 Whether played for a few minutes of casual relaxation or dedicated hours of strategic engagement, Picross DS remains a definitive title in the world of handheld puzzle gaming.

-## Try it!

-The following is the official NDS public demo version of the game.

-{% include emulator.html platform='nds' rom_binary='https://octospacc.gitlab.io/ROMs-Archive-Misc/Picross-DS-Demo.nds' %}

 ## Resources